itmeson/algebra2/src/lessons/week2.rst

 Another linear model, the silly taxi:

-How much would it cost to take a taxi from SAAS to Mark's second favorite bookstore, Left Bank Books at Pike Place market?
+How much would it cost to take a taxi from SAAS to an excellent bookstore, Third Place Books?

 How much would it cost to take a taxi from SAAS to the best bookstore in the
-world:  Powell's in Portland?
+world:  Powell's in Portland? (specifically, Building 2, which has all the math and science books)

 ...